panvista/panvista-php-client/README.md

 } catch (Panvista\Exception $e) {
     print_r($e);
 }

 echo "</pre>";
 ```

 ## Documentation

-Please [contact Panvista](mailto:info@panvistamobile.com) to retrieve the documentation on all our API endpoints.
+You can view our API documentation on all our available endpoints [here](http://docs.panvista.apiary.io/).